 The Reading Specialist program requires 39 semester credit hours

 and a minimum of 150 clinical hours of teaching experience across grades Pre-K to 12, including three intensive and extensive practicum experiences in which the candidate participates in assessment, developing case reports, planning and carrying out instruction, and conducting professional development and coaching activities.

-Upon completion of the program, and with your Type 10 Reading Specialist Certificate, you will be eligible to teach reading to students and provide technical assistance and professional development in reading to other teachers.
+Upon completion of the program, and with your Reading Specialist Endorsement, you will be eligible to teach reading to students and provide technical assistance and professional development in reading to other teachers.

 Work at your own pace or with a cohort group of peers.
 Courses begin at our main Romeoville campus every semester and the typical student can complete the program in six semesters or less.
-Cohorts are also offered at our Shorewood and Tinley Park regional campuses on a two-year cycle.
+Cohorts are also offered at our Tinley Park regional campus on a two-year cycle.